scaffold-eth/scaffold-eth/README.md

 ### Checkpoint 5: 💾 Deploy it! 🛰

-📡 Edit the `defaultNetwork` to [your choice of public EVM networks](https://ethereum.org/en/developers/docs/networks/) in `packages/hardhat/hardhat.config.js`
+📡 Edit the `defaultNetwork` in `packages/hardhat/hardhat.config.js`, as well as `targetNetwork` in `packages/react-app/src/App.jsx`, to [your choice of public EVM networks](https://ethereum.org/en/developers/docs/networks/)

 👩‍🚀 You will want to run `yarn account` to see if you have a **deployer address**